 Sauteed vegetables and green tahini sauce

-These roasted celeriac steaks are served with sauteed mushrooms, spinach and butter beans and topped with a creamy green tahini sauce.
-If you are short on time, you can gently saute the vegetables and prepare the green tahini sauce with the celeriac is cooking.
+These roasted celeriac steaks are served with sauteed mushrooms, spinach, and butter beans and topped with a creamy green tahini sauce.
+If you are short on time, you can gently saute the vegetables and prepare the green tahini sauce while the celeriac is cooking.

 The hazelnuts can also be toasted at the same time.